rackerlabs/support-how-to/content/cloud-servers/logging-in-with-an-ssh-private-key-on-windows.md

-As a part of your deployment, Rackspace might have provided you with an SSH private key for you to use to authenticate against your newly deployed Windows servers.
+As a part of your deployment, Rackspace might have provided you with an SSH private key for you to use to authenticate against your newly deployed Linux servers.
 You must save this private key to a text file.
 This type of file is called a _key file_.

 Open a text editor, paste your SSH private key, and save the file.